Loading...

 i.
 It shall comply with and height and lot coverage thresholds as defined within Rural Residential (RR) and the Estate Residential 1 (ER-1) zones.

 j.
-Landscape screening methods shall be provided on-site to the satisfaction of the Planning Director or their designee.
+Landscape screening methods shall be provided on-site for the portions of the container visible from the public right-of-way to the satisfaction of the Development Services Director or their designee.

 k.
 Existing cargo containers at existing residential properties can remain in place 18 months from the effective date of Ordinance___.